River Song: Television

 Three of the six actresses to portray River Song at different stages in her story.
 From left to right: Sydney Wade, Nina Toussaint-White and Alex Kingston.

 River Song first appears in the Doctor Who 2008 series two-parter "Silence in the Library"/"Forest of the Dead" (which was written by future showrunner Steven Moffat) during the Russell T Davies era of Doctor Who.
 Here, she encounters the Tenth Doctor (David Tennant) in the 51st century and, though he has never met her, claims to be someone he will come to trust completely.
-River, who is a professor of archaeology and carries a TARDIS-colour/pattern diary of her adventures, is able to convince the Doctor of his future trust in her by whispering his real name into his ear, which he explains he would only divulge under rare circumstances.
+River, who is a professor of archaeology and carries a TARDIS-colour/pattern diary of her adventures, is able to convince the Doctor of his future trust in her by whispering his real name into his ear, which he explains he would only divulge under extraordinarily rare circumstances.
 At the end of the second episode, she sacrifices herself to save the people who were trapped in the Library's database, knocking out the Doctor before he can do the same.
 In turn, he is able to upload a copy of her consciousness into a computer, allowing her to live on in a virtual world with the archaeological team she was with in the Library.
 He achieves this via the use of a sonic screwdriver given to her by his future self.

 After Moffat took over from Davies as executive producer of the show, River Song reappeared in the 2010 series.
 In the two-parter "The Time of Angels"/"Flesh and Stone", which takes place prior to River becoming a professor, she encounters the Eleventh Doctor (Matt Smith), again having more history with him than he with her.
 She leaves coordinates for the Doctor so that he may rescue her in the 52nd century; joined by the Doctor's latest companion, Amy Pond (Karen Gillan), they investigate the crash of the spaceship Byzantium.
 She shows herself to be more adept at flying the TARDIS than he is and reveals to the Doctor that she is imprisoned in the "Stormcage Containment Facility" for killing "the best man I've ever known."

 An earlier version of River appears to assist the Doctor in the fifth series finale "The Pandorica Opens"/"The Big Bang".
-After being contacted by Winston Churchill (Ian McNeice), River leads the Doctor to 102 A.D.
+After being contacted by Winston Churchill (Ian McNeice), River leads the Doctor to 102 C.E.
 While River is travelling in the TARDIS on her own, it explodes with her inside.
 The Doctor, using River's vortex manipulator, teleports her out.
 After the Doctor erases himself from history by flying the Pandorica into the exploding TARDIS in order to close the cracks in the universe, River helps Amy to remember the Doctor and bring him back, by giving Amy her now-blank diary.
 At the close of the series five finale, River ambiguously suggests to the Doctor that they might be married and tells him that he will soon learn the truth about her, after which "everything changes".